nikkilr88/egghead-asciicasts/getting-started-with-redux/lessons/javascript-redux-avoiding-array-mutations-with-concat-slice-and-spread.md

 };
 ```

-Now the tests pass without **mutations**, and I can also use the new ES6 **array spread** operator to write the same code in a more concise way.
+Now the tests pass without mutations, and I can also use the new [ES6 array spread operator](https://egghead.io/lessons/ecmascript-6-using-the-es6-spread-operator) to write the same code in a more concise way.

 ``` javascript
 const addCounter = (list) => {